Japapapa/Exercises.py/README.md

 Hi!

-This repository is just to share my jorney!
+This repository is just to share my journey!
 Here, i will gonna put little projects and a punch of exercises.
 Wish me luck!